go-gitea/docs/content/doc/installation/from-package.en-us.md

 # Installation from package

-Currently we only support `brew` if you are using Mac OS X.
+Currently we only support `brew` if you are using macOS.

 ```
 brew tap go-gitea/gitea